 SCALIA: Mr. Starr might have been protecting Newt Gingrich.
 We really - we really don't know.

-from Supreme Court official transcript
+from Supreme Court official

 Justice Antonin Scalia and Vince Foster's Murder